jenniferkbriggs/Islet_Analysis/README.md

 Then, before every run type *conda activate ./envs* to activate the environment before you run the files.

 ### Image Processing in MatLab
+*This description is not complete*
+The matlab file: Extracting_individual_cells.m is a script used to load calcium images and manually circle the cells.
+After all of the cells have been identified, the script will run *STD_analysis.m* which removes pixels from cells whose timecourses are too different from the rest of the cell.
+The script will output the final cell mask and the calcium csv file which contains timecourse for each cell.

 ## Network analysis in Python
 ### General Network Analysis: **Run_Network.py**.